In this easy-to-follow tutorial, we will show you how to install and manage UFW (Uncomplicated Firewall) on Raspberry Pi.

 sudo ufw status verbose

-If you’re connecting to your Raspberry Pi from a remote location, before enabling the UFW firewall, you must explicitly allow incoming SSH connections on port 22 which is default SSH port.
-If you don’t do this first you will get locked out and will need to physically connect a monitor and keyboard to get terminal access to your Raspberry Pi.
+If you don’t do this first, you will get locked out and need to physically connect a monitor and keyboard to get terminal access to your Raspberry Pi.

 To configure your UFW firewall to allow incoming SSH connections, type the following command: